52

 Tennis Major

-Per major · final week only
+Per major · each week by round reached

 - Lost R10